Unclaimed Property, Found Property & Property Held in Safekeeping

 Property Held as Evidence

-Property held as evidence in a crime, may be returned to the victim(s) when it is no longer needed in the investigation or court proceedings, by the Glendale Police or by the Arapahoe County District Attorney's office.
+Property held as evidence in a crime, may be returned to the owner when it is no longer needed in the investigation or court proceedings, and approved by the Glendale Police or by the Arapahoe County District Attorney’s office.

 Please contact the detective on the case or the Evidence Technician for further questions.